NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Mode of Inheritance

-The mode of inheritance of familial mosaic monosomy 7 is unclear.
+The mode of inheritance of familial monosomy 7 is unclear.
+Autosomal dominant disease with reduced penetrance or an imprinting disorder have been suggested.

-In one kindred 8/14 first cousins (the children of three sisters) had aplastic anemia or AML; in those with cytogenetic studies the karyotype evolved to monosomy 7 (or Group C monosomy) [Chitambar et al 1983].
-Thus, in this family approximately 50% of maternal first cousins inherited a trait that resulted in aplastic anemia or AML in their children.
-Another kindred with five maternally-related first cousins in two sibships supports a similar mechanism of inheritance.
-In both of these kindreds both male and female cousins were affected suggesting that this is not an X-linked trait.
-This pattern of inheritance would be consistent with either an autosomal dominant disorder with incomplete penetrance or a maternally-inherited (mitochondrial) disorder.
-Because the parents of those children do not seem to be affected, OMIM has suggested that this disorder may be inherited in an autosomal recessive manner; however, there is no report of relationships between the fathers of these kindreds, making autosomal recessive inheritance less likely.
-Although chromosome 7 is an imprinted chromosome, evidence suggests that the predisposing locus is not present on chromosome 7 (see Molecular Genetic Pathogenesis).
+In one kindred, eight of 14 first cousins (the offspring of 3 sisters) developed aplastic anemia or acute myeloid leukemia (AML); in those with cytogenetic studies, the karyotype evolved to monosomy 7 (or group C monosomy) [Chitambar et al 1983].
+Thus, in this family approximately 50% of maternal first cousins inherited a trait that resulted in aplastic anemia or AML with frequent loss of chromosome 7.
+Another kindred with five maternally related first cousins from two sibships shows a similar pattern of inheritance.
+In both of these kindreds, male and female cousins were affected, suggesting that this is not an X-linked trait.
+This pattern of inheritance would be consistent with an autosomal dominant disorder with incomplete penetrance [Bödör et al 2012], a maternally inherited (mitochondrial) disorder, or a paternally imprinted gene with lack of maternal expression leading to disease.
+Because parents of these probands do not appear to be affected, autosomal recessive inheritance has been suggested (OMIM 252270); however, there is no report of relationships between the fathers of these kindreds, making autosomal recessive inheritance less likely.
+Although regions of chromosome 7 are imprinted, evidence suggests that the predisposing locus is not present on chromosome 7, and either maternal or paternal chromosome 7 may be lost (see Molecular Pathogenesis).
+Loss of function of a maternally expressed gene or genes on chromosomes other than 7 may predispose individuals to chromosome 7 loss, and could account for the reported pedigrees.
+This hypothesis would explain why individuals with familial monosomy 7 inherit the predisposition exclusively from their mothers, but the maternally inherited chromosome 7 is not exclusively lost.

 Risk to Family Members

 Parents of a proband.
-Monosomy 7 has not been reported in the peripheral blood or bone marrow of the parents of an individual with familial mosaic monosomy 7.
-This lack of documentation does not imply that there is no risk to the parents of a proband; however, to date no increased risk has been documented.
+Monosomy 7 has not been reported in the peripheral blood or bone marrow of the parents of an individual with familial monosomy 7.
+There is one report in which a mother-daughter pair presented with AML and an inversion of 3q21q26 and monosomy 7 [Lawrie et al 2012].
+This likely reflects a separate entity as monosomy 7 is the most common secondary abnormality in AML with inversion 3q.
+This lack of documentation does not rule out risk to the parents of a proband; however, to date no increased risk has been documented.

 Other family members.
 As it is suspected that a transmissible predisposing condition may be affecting other branches of the family, and as there is no way of establishing such predisposition presently, other members of the family are to be considered at increased risk.
-There is, however, no way of establishing the magnitude of the risk, though sibs are at greatest risk.
+There is, however, no way of establishing the magnitude of the risk, though sibs and cousins who are maternally related are at greatest risk.

 Related Genetic Counseling Issues